Posting has been a bit slow. New job, long hours, frequent holidays and so on. I will attempt to speed it up somewhat.

 I could go further into the specific treatment of rope climbing, three different types of flying creatures, swimming or jumping but suffice it to say, Warhammer Fantasy Roleplaying covers an astonishing variety of actions and situations with admirable brevity and reasonable efficiency.
-It strives towards completeness, rather then providing essentials and trusting the GM to extrapolate from there.
+It strives towards completeness, rather then merely providing the essentials and trusting the GM to extrapolate from there.
 Want to destroy a building?
 Covered.
 Burning Oil?
 Fuck yes (powerful as fuck but dangerous to use).

 I should work towards some sort of synthesis but the diversity and depth of the rules sometimes defies easy summation.
 A good example is the poison rules.
 It is absolutely possible to make and utilize poison in WHFR, although it requires special skills and a financial investment.
-You can then prepare your poison as an additive (to slip in someone’s drink, with a fixed chance of detection modified by the amount of poison (oh yes there is an amount!) or you can prepare Blade Venom (good for d4 hours and one hit), which is a wasteful process and thus requires double the cost and ingredients.
+You can then prepare your poison as an additive (to slip in someone’s drink, with a fixed chance of detection modified by the amount of poison (oh yes the amount matters!) or you can prepare Blade Venom (good for d4 hours and one hit), which is a wasteful process and thus requires double the cost and ingredients.
 Here is where it gets interesting.
 Poisons have different effects depending on how many doses a target is exposed to, with a number of effects ranging from drowsiness to Death!
 Extra heavy metal credits awarded for poison names like Manbane, Blackroot and Graveroot.

 To add to the grimdarkness we also have rules for diseases!
 Diseases suck.
 Old time medievally favorites like the Black Plague and the Red Pox make their dread appearance, their effects being of a generally unpleasant and lethal nature with a chance of permanent stat loss even upon survival.